wp-plugins/wp-dtree-30/readme.txt

 The original 'WP-dTree' was created by [Christopher Hwang](http://www.silpstream.com/blog/) in ~2005.
 By 2007 Mr. Hwang seemed to have dropped of the internet for good so [Ulf Benjaminsson](http://www.ulfben.com/) forked the plugin in and named it 'WP-dTree 3.0' (note to self: having a release number in the title is *stupid*).

-Ulf's fork was focused on performance improvements - mainly caching - but soon expanded to add a lot of new features and modernizations; compatibility with WP 2.7, 2.8, 2.9, widgets, out-of-the-box Scriptaculous support, link trees, feed icons and more.
+Ulf's fork was focused on performance improvements - mainly caching - but soon expanded to add a lot of new features and modernizations; compatibility with WP 2.7 through WP 3.3, widgets, out-of-the-box Scriptaculous support, link trees, feed icons and more.

 For version 4.0 the entire plugin has been rewritten from scratch by Ulf, bringing it in line with the much matured WP 3.x API and generally being less of a hack. :P

-*WP-dTree (3.0 and up) is Copyright (C) 2007-2010 Ulf Benjaminsson (email: ulf at ulfben dot com)
+*WP-dTree (3.0 and up) is Copyright (C) 2007-2012 Ulf Benjaminsson (email: first name at ulfben dot com)

 *WP-dTree (3.x and lower) Copyright (C) 2006 Christopher Hwang (email: chris at silpstream dot com).

-*[dTree](www.destroydrop.com/javascript/tree/)-JavaScript is Copyright (c) 2002-2003 Geir Landrö
+*[dTree](www.destroydrop.com/javascript/tree/)-JavaScript is Copyright (c) 2002-2003 Geir Landrï¿½

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by